rijuma/svelte-challenge/README.md

 4. You should be able to see a home page with the details on the frontend test and a list of links to open each solution.
    > **Note:** To stop the server, just hit `Ctrl + C` in the terminal.
 Make sure to stop the server before closing the terminal window, otherwise the server process will remain open in the background.

 I've enjoyed working on the challenges.
+This was a quite large one (could it be considered like 8 challenges to be fair), I hope the hours I've dedicated and the attention to detail can be appreciated.
 Looking forward to working with you soon.

 - Juan Marcos Rigoli